 Comparisons of selected socio-demographic characteristics between farmers in the two classes are presented in Table 6.
-There are several important and statistically significant differences between the groups.
+While many of the differences are relatively small in magnitude, several are statistically significant.
 For example, we find that farmers in class 2 have higher levels of education, have invested more in a zero-grazing production system, and are generally better-off in terms of ownership of assets and access to extension services.
 Farmers in class 1, on the other hand, have better access to roads and off-farm income, have more experience with credit, and are more aware of ECF.